Hidden Brain Risk: Midlife High Blood Pressure

 Manage Your Blood Pressure and Your Brain Power

-A growing stack of medical research—including Gottesman’s recent study—suggests that high blood pressure raises risk for thinking problems, early brain aging, and even Alzheimer’s disease.
+A growing stack of medical research—including this study—suggests that high blood pressure raises risk for thinking problems, early brain aging, and even Alzheimer’s disease.
 These three steps may help reduce risk:

 Take care of higher-than-normal blood pressure right away.
 Talk with your doctor about what blood pressure is appropriate for you.
 If yours is higher than recommended, your doctor will advise you take lifestyle steps such as weight loss, regular exercise, and a lower-sodium diet that features plenty of fruits and vegetables to bring it down to a healthier level.
 Your doctor may also prescribe drugs that lower blood pressure.